btfranklin/promptdown/README.md

     "concept": "decorators"
 }

-# Apply the template values
+# Apply the template values (returns a new StructuredPrompt)
-structured_prompt.apply_template_values(template_values)
+new_prompt = structured_prompt.apply_template_values(template_values)

 # Output the updated prompt
-print(structured_prompt)
+print(new_prompt)
 ```

-This will replace `{topic}` with "Python programming" and `{concept}` with "decorators" in the system message and conversation content.
+This returns a new prompt where `{topic}` becomes "Python programming" and `{concept}` becomes "decorators" in the system message and conversation content; the original `structured_prompt` stays unchanged.
+Template values are not applied inside triple-backtick code blocks.
 Using template strings in Promptdown allows for more flexible and context-sensitive interactions with language models.

 ## Contributing